-Before embarking on his role at LBB, Jackson served as a law clerk for the Honorable Rachel Ahrens of the Alaska Superior Court at Valdez and the Honorable Bride Seifert of the Alaska Superior Court at Homer.
-During his time in law school, Jackson made significant contributions at a prominent publicly traded telecommunications company where he focused on real estate transactions.
+Jackson moved to Alaska to clerk for the Honorable Rachel Ahrens of the Alaska Superior Court at Valdez and the Honorable Bride Seifert of the Alaska Superior Court at Homer.

 Alex joined the firm in 2019 and works in all areas of the firm’s practice.
 Prior to joining the firm, Alex served as a law clerk to the Honorable Yvonne Lamoureux of the Alaska Superior Court in Anchorage.
 While in law school Alex also interned for the Honorable Gregory Miller of the Alaska Superior Court in Anchorage, interned at the U.S. Attorney’s Office in Anchorage, and worked as a summer law clerk at Landye Bennett Blumstein, LLP.
 Before pursuing a career in the law, Alex worked as a legislative aide in the Alaska State Legislature.